Minimum security

 What exactly constitutes an emergency situation can be found in § 2 TMSG.
 For example, you are in an emergency situation if you cannot pay for your livelihood, your housing needs or the needs in case of illness, pregnancy and childbirth or for a simple funeral and cannot get any funds or help from third parties for this purpose.

-What requirements do I have to meet in order to apply for minimum benefits?
+What requirements do I have to meet to apply for minimum income support?

 Who is entitled to minimum benefits?